brotatotes/bht-automation/bht gen 3/Luke/Chapter 8/Luke 8 52 bht.md

 3. "The Gentiles even thought that this was a way of soothing departed spirits; and hence we see how many corruptions were at that time spread throughout Judea."

 ### John Gill:
 1. "Weep not; neither in show, as the mourning women did, nor in reality, as the friends of the deceased."
+2. "She is not dead, but sleepeth."

 ### John Wesley:
 1. She is not dead but sleepeth — Her soul is not separated finally from the body; and this short separation is rather to be called sleep than death.